-Class is held Mondays, Wednesdays, & Fridays; Due dates will almost always be before class on Mondays and Wednesdays and by the end of the day on Fridays
+Class is held Mondays, Wednesdays, & Fridays.
+Due dates will almost always be before class on Mondays and Wednesdays and by the end of the day on Fridays.

-- Mondays: - Readings for the week done and discussion board original post due by class time - hour-long class: discuss the weeks' readings - During weeks 4 and 9, Mondays will be used for Peer Review and readings discussion will be Wednesday of that week - Wednesdays: - Discussion board response due by class time - Hour-long class: continue discussing readings, discuss upcoming assignments - Fridays: - Hour-long class: freewriting/writing workshop/work on upcoming assignment - Major assignments due Friday nights
+- Tuesdays: - Readings for the week done and discussion board original post due by class time - 1 hr 20 min class: discuss the weeks' theme & readings - Peer review days will be on Tuesdays during weeks 4 & 8 - Thursdays: - Discussion board response due by class time - 1 hr 20 min class: discuss upcoming assignments, freewriting/writing workshop/work on upcoming assignment - Fridays - Major assignments due Friday nights that they are on the calendar (unless stated otherwise).
+If you have readings that you think would be a great fit, please send them my way!